kovalevgr/doc-helper/README.md

 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

+### CabinetApp

+This application based on Blazor App.
+On this app doctor, client can customize it's profile.

 ## Database Migrations

 ### Add new migration